bchian316/4X/README.md

 Destroy all opposing units and cities to win
 Capture cities by moving units onto them
 Kill enemy units by attacking them
+General tip: if a button is gray, it means you don't have enough money or resources if a button is red, then something else is wrong
 Units:
   Units are spawned from cities
   Units can perform actions off of their action sequences